North Korea says Hwasong-18 ICBM test was response to US hostility | Law-Order

 Kim said the launch sends "a clear signal to the hostile forces, who have fanned up their reckless military confrontation hysteria" against the North, state news agency KCNA reported.
 Kim said the drill "displayed the DPRK's will for toughest counteraction and its overwhelming strength".
 DPRK is short for the Democratic People's Republic of Korea.

-MISSILE DETECTION SYSTEM In a joint announcement on Tuesday, South Korea, Japan and the United States said they had activated a system to detect and assess North Korea's missile launches in real-time and established a multi-year trilateral military exercise plan.
+In a joint announcement on Tuesday, South Korea, Japan and the United States said they had activated a system to detect and assess North Korea's missile launches in real-time and established a multi-year trilateral military exercise plan.
+Separately, national security officials of the three countries held a video conference about curbing North Korea's illicit cyber activities, which may be channelling funds to its weapons programs, Yoon's office said.

 On Sunday, the North condemned a U.S. military show of force, including the arrival of an aircraft carrier and nuclear-powered submarine in South Korea, as "war" moves, and fired a short-range ballistic missile into the sea off its east coast.
 South Korea said Monday's missile launch was a solid-fuel Hwasong-18.
 It flew in a sharply lofted trajectory and landed in the sea west of Japan's Hokkaido island.

 North Korea's state media published what it said were photographs of the launch, showing the missile blasting off from a snow-covered field trailing a plume of smoke.
-The ICBM's lofted trajectory and 74-minute flight time are compatible with an operational range of up to 15,000 km (9,300 miles) if launched at a flatter, standard trajectory, which puts all of the mainland United States within reach, Japanese defence officials said.
+North Korea's description of a "launching drill" was its first such characterisation for an ICBM and showed it went beyond developmental testing to assess counteraction capabilities, Jenny Town, director of the Washington-based 38 North project, said on X.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)